deephacks/awesome-jvm/readme.md

 *Tools for bytecode manipulation and analysis.*

 * [asmtools](https://wiki.openjdk.java.net/display/CodeTools/asmtools) - Used to develop tools for the production of Java .class files.
+* [Byte Buddy](http://bytebuddy.net) - Code generation library creating Java classes at runtime without the help of a compiler.

 ## Compilers